tmw9/ste/README.md

 2. Find & Replace.
 3. Saving files.
 4. Opening all types of files.
-5. Copy, Cut, and Paste.
+5. Cut, and Paste.
-6. Copy-paste a file (like :r of vi).
-7. Navigating through file with arrow keys.
+6. Navigating through file with arrow keys.
-8. And some other keyboard shortcuts.
+7. And some other keyboard shortcuts.